Data Centers in Freiburg

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Freiburg, as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network extensions to the primary interconnection hub in Frankfurt.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Freiburg as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network links to the major interconnection hub in Frankfurt.

 Power Analysis